 - You can also buy lard, which works beautifully in pie crust, but is more expensive.

 - Tomato sauce (they call their equivalent of ketchup, “tomato sauce” in Australia, so don’t get confused!)
 I’m talking here about the kind that comes in 8 ounce cans you use for making spaghetti sauce.

 - The closest approximation I’ve found is tomato puree, but it is missing a few of the ingredients, although the consistency is similar.
 I was never available in Darwin, but more recently, I have seen a little in the grocery stores in Mildura in the foreign foods section.

 - BIG Turkeys.
 Our first Thanksgiving here we got together with a few friends for a typical Thanksgiving dinner.
 Australian supermarkets do carry frozen turkeys in the stores in November.
 We bought the biggest one they had, and the clerk at the check-out was shocked at how huge the bird was … at a whopping 8 pounds!
 The good news was, that if we had gotten one much bigger, it wouldn’t have fit into our little oven!
+If you’re lucky enough to have a Costco nearby, you may be able to get a big bird.
 (For my Aussie friends, at home I usually aim for a 25-pound bird (about 12.5 Kg).
 There’s nothing better than eating leftover turkey … for days!

 - Stick deodorant or antiperspirant

 - Try a dollar store such as Cheap as Chips – they sometimes have American brand stick deodorants.
 If that fails, try Chemists Warehouse.